Unbounded: Object-Boundary Interaction in Mixed Reality: Expert Feedback

-\paragraph{Keep the frame open} Experts asked that the frame stay extensible so designers can add elements they care about~\q{P1:add-elements}.
-They stressed that capabilities evolve with platforms and sensors: gaze, for example, became actionable only once hardware made it reliable~\q{P4:gaze-apple}.
-At the same time, scope should remain manageable so practitioners can track relations across elements~\q{P1:too-complete}.
+\mySubFinding{Keep the framework extensible}{sec:keep-frame-extensible} Experts suggested that the framework remain extensible so designers can add elements they care about~\q{add-elements} or incorporate new modalities that emerge as technologies mature; gaze, for example, became actionable only once hardware made it reliable~\q{gaze-apple}.
+At the same time, the scope should remain manageable so the framework stays conceptually tractable~\q{too-complete}.

-\paragraph{An index of interactions} Experts valued the framework as a boundary-focused index for design, helping anticipate felt qualities and locate comparable exemplars: \begin{quote} \textit{You provide a strong index around boundaries.
-When someone designs a similar interaction, they can use your index to understand what feelings it may evoke and whether there are comparable demos.}~(P2) \end{quote} The index can guide variation near a default choice, such as shifting from opaque to see-through or reflective to play with visibility and perception~\q{P2:index-2}.
+\mySubFinding{An index of interactions}{para:index} Experts valued the framework as an index, helping designers anticipate experiential qualities and locate inspirational exemplars: ``Few people think from the perspective of the boundary \ldots{} you offer a valuable index around it.
+When someone wants to design a similar interaction, they can use your index to understand what experiences it might evoke and check for your existing demos [for inspiration]''~(P1).
+The index can help designers experiment with variations on a design choice, such as shifting from \dtag{Opaque} to \dtag{See-through} or \dtag{Reflective} to play with different possibilities~\q{index-2}.

-\paragraph{Examples spark new examples} Examples invited lateral transfer.
-Magic Mirror inspired auditory transformations: ``On the left side is ordinary music, on the right it becomes punk.''~\q{P1:magic-mirror-sound}.
-Acoustic Partition prompted café or studio scenarios~(P1, P5) and a digital shade for light-sensitive work~\q{P6:digital-shade}.
-Trash Can suggested deleting unwanted parts in 3D modeling~\q{P6:delete}, while Marker inspired everyday reminders left by the door~\q{P1:marker-milk}.
+\mySubFinding{Examples spark new examples}{sec:cafe-partition} Magic Mirror inspired auditory transformations: ``On the left side [of the mirror] is ordinary music; on the right, it becomes punk''~\q{magic-mirror-sound}.
+Acoustic Partition was envisioned for café or studio scenarios where users need quiet focus~(P1, P5), and as a visual ``digital shade'' for users who need to work in low-light environments~\q{digital-shade}.
+The Trash Can could be applied to deleting unwanted parts in 3D modeling~(P6), while the Marker inspired everyday reminders: ``When leaving home to buy milk, I could leave a note at the door to remind myself not to forget''~(P1).
 As P1 summarized, ``For each example I can imagine useful scenarios.''

-\paragraph{Toward inspirational tooling} Experts envisioned a lightweight system that suggests OBIs possibilities from context to inspire XR designers. ``It does not need to be an authoring tool.
-It can be an inspirational tool that suggests hybrid interaction possibilities.
-If I choose factors I care, it can generate options and propose interaction choices in a room.''~(P3).
-They further suggested using AI to infer which functions are useful in which situations~\q{P4:ai-function}.
+\mySubFinding{Computational support for ideation}{sec:tooling} Experts envisioned the design space as a foundation for future design tools~\q{ai-function}, describing a system that suggests OBI possibilities from context: ``It does not need to be an authoring tool \ldots{} [but] if I choose factors that I care about, it generates options and proposes interaction choices in a room''~(P3).